Adam & Friends: Episode One, The Director

 Billy takes a deep breath and asks the question he always asks whenever his boss seems upset.
 “Is there something wrong, Sir—?”

-Billy jumps and nearly knocks his glasses off.
+Billy jumps and almost knocks his glasses off.

 The familiar life-threatening expression returns to his boss’s face.
 “How many times do I have to tell you not to interrupt me while I’m having my hot chocolate?”